 Civic Spirit educates, inspires, and empowers schools across faith traditions to enhance civic belonging, knowledge, and responsibility in their student, faculty, and parent communities.

 What We Do

-Civic Spirit partners with educators in designing comprehensive civic education.
+Civic Spirit partners with educators to strengthen civic education in their dynamic school communities.

 We believe in a multi-disciplinary approach that engages a student’s heart, head, and hands.
 Through our years of experience working with schools from diverse communities, we have identified three core pillars for designing effective and meaningful civic learning for all.